-Hospital EHR systems – e.g. Cerner, Epic, Meditech, Paragon, deliver strong capabilities around their core intent: a single source of truth for each patient and each patient visit.
-Because of the data collected, the EHRs are repositories from which historical usage, like operating room key performance data (turnover times, on time starts, block utilization, etc.) can be extrapolated.
+Hospital EHR systems deliver strong capabilities around their core intent: a single source of truth for each patient and each patient visit.
+Because of the data collected, the EHRs are repositories from which historical usage, like key operating room performance data (turnover times, on time starts, block utilization, etc.) can be extrapolated.

 However, EHRs are insufficient when they are used as decision support tools.
 EHRs do not optimize asset utilization, forecast future events, or prescribe specific actions to transform scheduling and capacity management.
-Reality is, EHRs were never designed nor built to translate data into actionable insights that improve operational performance in a sustainable manner on both a day-to-day and predictive basis.
+The reality is EHRs were never designed nor built to translate data into actionable insights that improve operational performance in a sustainable manner on both a day-to-day and predictive basis.

 Limitations of EHRs in optimizing utilization of operating rooms